schwa1997/flydata/Queries/Sparql_project.md

 | La Guardia Airport                        | 447               |
 | Ronald Reagan Washington National Airport | 337               |

+### Explanation

+- This query shows the 5 airports with the highest number of canceled flights due to weather conditions.

 ## 4.2.
-Flights canceled grouped by weather conditions at Newark Liberty International Airport Airport
+Flights canceled grouped by weather conditions at Newark Liberty International Airport

 ### code